 Please only use the following template for abstract submission

 Foreigners (living out of Lebanon)

-Include: 4 lunches, Welcome cocktail, farewell dinner, conference material, walking tours
+Include: Welcome cocktail, farewell dinner, conference material, walking tours

 Include: Welcome cocktail, farewell dinner, walking tours + 2 other visits

 Post-conference excursions: 100 $ each (Include: Bus, lunch, visit)